igsxf22/python_unreal_relay/README.md

 - **tcp_relay.py isn't showing any data after saying "Connected"**
   - Make sure you didn't disconnect any nodes that the bp_tcpRelay actor uses to send data back to Python, even if its just 0.0's

+- **pythonPawn is moving the wrong direction or rotating the opposite way**
+  - Confirm that your python code is using Unreal's coordinate system, or add code to reconcile the differences before sending the values to Unreal
+  - Check that your `fields[3:6]` are in the proper order for rotations: `[roll, pitch, yaw]`.
+If you want to use quaternions, you can change the fields and use another item, just make sure you make the proper adjustments in your pawn or actor blueprint